Skip to main content

 Our Rationale

-The importance of this effort is manifold: Black people have been disproportionately impacted by COVID-19, there is a lack of race-based data that can inform effective solutions, and health communications have traditionally not been tailored to the priorities of Black community members.
+The importance of this effort is manifold: Black people have been disproportionately impacted by COVID-19 and face other disparities in health outcomes with respect to respiratory and sexually transmitted infections.
+There is a lack of race-based data that can inform effective solutions, and health communications have traditionally not been tailored to the priorities of Black community members.

 By distributing this platform we aim to get insights into: